kawright/crude/README.md

 my_record.myTextColumn = "Hello, world"             # Write to DB
 ```

-Crude currently supports all CRUD operations on Sqlite databases.
+Krude currently supports all CRUD operations on Sqlite databases.
 Further
 operations and database engines will be supported soon.

 # Download and Install
-The latest stable version of Crude can be installed using `pip install crude`.
+The latest stable version of Krude can be installed using `pip install krude`.
 You may also download all releases from the official GitHub repository.

 # Homepage and Documentation